Tyrn/wei/the-insider-en.typ

 that  he had some designs for and the state helped him to exchange the notes into the stocks of these companies.

-     The Assalah securities didn't take this  interview well -  their  price plummeted by thirty points.
+     The Assalah securities didn't take this  interview well---their  price plummeted by thirty points.

      Bemish  ordered  his  employees to  compile  and send to Earth a  small